-Explore a land of skyscraping mountains and ancient monasteries on the Annapurna Circuit Trek
+Explore a land of skyscraping mountains and ancient monasteries on the Annapurna Circuit Trek.

-The Annapurna mountains were named after the Hindu goddess Annapurna, who is recognized as a manifestation of Parvati.
+The Annapurna mountains were named after the Hindu goddess Annapurna, who was recognized as a manifestation of Parvati.
 Faith and spirituality have been associated with these mighty Himalayan peaks since time immemorial, and our six-day trekking itinerary offers an unforgettable chance to explore a fascinating intersection of culture and wilderness.
 On the Annapurna Circuit Trek, you’ll encounter unique geological formations like the Kali Gandaki Gorge, set your sights on towering peaks like Dhaulagiri and Machapuchare, climb the high-altitude mountain pass of Thorong La, and visit both Buddhist monasteries and Hindu temples.
 The unique combination of rugged mountain landscapes and rich cultural heritage has made the Himalayas a premier destination for travelers from around the globe.
-As far as we’re concerned, trekking in Nepal is the only way to fully enjoy the best of both worlds—and Alpine Ramble Treks has carefully developed an itinerary that will surpass even your wildest dreams.
+As far as we’re concerned, trekking in Nepal is the only way to enjoy the best of both worlds fully—and Alpine Ramble Treks has carefully developed an itinerary that will surpass even your wildest dreams.

-Embark upon one of the shortest and most accessible Annapurna trekking adventures
+Embark upon one of the shortest and most accessible Annapurna trekking adventures.

 What can you expect on the Annapurna Circuit Trek?

 Our adventure begins with a scenic drive from the capital city of Kathmandu to the little town of Chame, where we’ll pick up the trail and set off into the wilderness of the Annapurna Conservation Area.
 This is the largest protected reserve in the country, with some of the most dramatic Himalayan views.
-We’ll be hiking for about five or six hours each day, rising from Nepal’s forested lowlands to its windswept alpine heights.
+We’ll hike for about five or six hours daily, rising from Nepal’s forested lowlands to its windswept alpine heights.
 Our path leads through steep valleys where glacial rivers cut their way through stands of juniper and birch, climbs along stark ridgelines with sweeping mountain views, and ascends to narrow passes where colorful prayer flags snap in the chilly alpine air.
 Best of all, Alpine Ramble Treks will handle all of the arrangements, leaving you free to focus on enjoying the adventure of a lifetime.